callstack/super-app-showcase/README.md

 Start dev server for host and mini apps:

 ```
-yarn start
+pnpm start
 ```

 Or start dev server for a specific app ([host](./packages/host/README.md) | [booking](./packages/booking/README.md) | [shopping](./packages/shopping/README.md) | [news](https://github.com/callstack/news-mini-app-showcase) | [dashboard](./packages/dashboard/README.md)):

 ```
-yarn start:<app-name>
+pnpm start:<app-name>
 ```

 Or start dev server for a specific app as a standalone app.
 It's useful for testing micro-frontend as a standalone app:

 ```
-yarn start:standalone:<app-name>
+pnpm start:standalone:<app-name>
 ```

 Running the mini app as a standalone requires running the [catalog-server](./packages/catalog-server/README.md) and [auth module](./packages/auth/README.md):

 ```
-yarn start:catalog
+pnpm start:catalog
 ```

 ```
-yarn start:auth
+pnpm start:auth
 ```

 Or run commands concurrently:

 ```
-yarn concurrently -P "yarn start:catalog" "yarn start:auth"
+pnpm concurrently -P "pnpm start:catalog" "pnpm start:auth"
 ```

 Run iOS or Android app (ios | android):

 ```
-yarn run:<app-name>:<platform>
+pnpm run:<app-name>:<platform>
 ```

 For Android, make sure to reverse adb ports:

 ```
-yarn adbreverse
+pnpm adbreverse
 ```

 There is no `start:shell` script to avoid running shell and host app concurrently.
 It's not possible to run shell and host app concurrently, since they use the same port.
-If you want to run shell app, you should run `yarn start:standalone:shell` and then run each mini app bundler you want to use in shell app.
+If you want to run shell app, you should run `pnpm start:standalone:shell` and then run each mini app bundler you want to use in shell app.

 ### Test

 Run tests for all apps:

 ```
-yarn test
+pnpm test
 ```

 ### Lint